AlexeyAlexey/sidekiq_mailer-1/README.md

-Sidekiq::Mailer adds to your ActionMailer classes the ability to send mails asynchronously.
+Sidekiq::RedmineMailer adds to your ActionMailer classes the ability to send mails asynchronously.

 ## Usage

-If you want to make a specific mailer to work asynchronously just include Sidekiq::Mailer module:
+If you want to make a specific mailer to work asynchronously just include Sidekiq::RedmineMailer module:

     class MyMailer < ActionMailer::Base
-      include Sidekiq::Mailer
+      include Sidekiq::RedmineMailer

       def welcome(to)
         ...